HBO tech executives leave ahead of Internet launch as network's strategy changes

 As for the big debut, the launch plans are still vague.
 Company insiders had anticipated an April start date to leverage off the fifth season of the top HBO series Game of Thrones.
 But a source close to the matter said HBO has other big shows beginning in the summer, such as a new series of True Detective, that any launch could leverage off.

 The pricing of the new product and how it will be sold could not be learned.
-The company is exploring a number of options, including selling the standalone through pay-TV providers like Comcast Corp CMCSA.O, and through the likes of Apple AAPL.O and Amazon, one source close to the company said.
+The company is exploring a number of options, including selling the standalone through pay-TV providers like Comcast Corp, and through the likes of Apple and Amazon, one source close to the company said.
+(Reporting by Liana B. Baker; Editing by Martin Howell)